awslabs/ecs-refarch-continuous-deployment/README.md

 [🚀][ca-central-1] | Canada (Central) | ca-central-1 | EC2

-This reference architecture can only be deployed to Regions which have all necessary services.
-See the [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for more details.
+This reference architecture can only be deployed to Regions which have all necessary services available.
+See the [Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for information about service availability.

 The CloudFormation template requires the following parameters:

 - Cluster Configuration
-  - **Launch Type**: Deploy your service using either AWS Fargate or Amazon EC2.
+  - **Launch Type**: Deploy the service using either AWS Fargate or Amazon EC2.
     Selecting EC2 will create an Auto Scaling group of t2.micro instances for your cluster.
 See the [documentation][launch-types] to learn more about launch types.